-Additional components include a USB-C charging port and a multicolor \ac{LED}, which indicated the connection state, battery level, and charging status.
+Additional components include a USB-C charging port and a multicolor \ac{LED}, which indicates the connection state, battery level, and charging status.
 Electrostatic discharge protection for electronic components was implemented in accordance with IEC 61000-4-2 and IEC 61340-5, using protection diodes on critical inputs such as the USB interface.
-A 32-channel analog multiplexer was implemented to enable the integration of up to 24 \acp{FSR}, while keeping signal paths short and maintaining robust ground routing to preserve signal integrity.
+A 32-channel analog multiplexer was implemented to enable the integration of up to 24 \acp{FSR}, while keeping signal paths short and maintaining robust ground routing to preserve signal~integrity.

 An optional interface for vibration feedback was implemented using a transistor-based low-side switch controlled via pulse-width modulation.
 This simple and efficient solution was chosen over more complex driver ICs or \ac{I²C}-based vibration modules to reduce system complexity and footprint.
 This approach allows for flexible use of an \ac{ERM}.
 To generate a sufficiently strong tactile signal, an \ac{ERM} vibration actuator (Model TC-13324656, TRU Components) operating at 2.4 V and 250 mA was selected.